-The temporomandibular joint (TMJ), which connects your jawbone to your skull, is one of the most complex joints in the body, according to the Canadian Dental Association (CDA).
-Disorders of this joint can be caused by numerous factors, such as arthritis or injuries to the jaw.
-People with TMJ disorders may experience many different symptoms, such as pain in the jaw joint or trouble opening and closing the mouth.
+The temporomandibular joint (TMJ), which connects your jawbone to your skull, is one of the most complex joints in the body.
+Numerous factors such as arthritis, grinding teeth, or injuries to the jaw can cause TMJ issues.
+People with TMJ disorders can experience many different symptoms, such as pain in the jaw joint or trouble opening and closing their mouth.

 A study published in the Journal of Clinical & Diagnostic Research found that lip biting is also a common symptom of TMJ disorders, with 37 percent of the studied individuals exhibiting the habit of biting their lips or other objects.

-Most teeth alignment problems are minor and don't need any treatment, although in some cases, individuals may experience difficulty or discomfort when biting or chewing that requires professional intervention.
+Most teeth alignment problems are minor and don't need any treatment.
+But in some cases, a person may experience difficulty or discomfort when biting or chewing that requires professional intervention.
 According to the textbook Pediatric Dentistry, repetitive lip biting in children with an existing malocclusion can impede correction of the improper alignment.

-Dental conditions such as a TMJ disorder and malocclusion aren't the only possible scenarios in which individuals bite their lips.
-Many other health conditions can also result in this oral habit.
+TMJ disorders and malocclusion aren't the only possible conditions that cause individuals to bite their lips.
+Some other health conditions and disorders that are psychological can also cause lip biting.

-Sometimes, psychological conditions can cause lip biting.
-The Anxiety and Depression Association of America (ADAA) explains that body-focused repetitive behaviors (BFRBs) are one of these disorders.
-People with BFRBs may repeatedly pull their hair, pick their skin, bite their lips or perform other repetitive actions.
+For example, the Anxiety and Depression Association of America (ADAA) explains that body-focused repetitive behaviors (BFRBs) are one of these disorders.
+People with BFRBs may repeatedly pull their hair, pick their skin, bite their lips, or perform other repetitive actions.
 According to an article published in the International Journal of Clinical Pediatric Dentistry, individuals with autism may also tend toward certain self-harm behaviors, such as biting their lips.

-If your dentist suspects a TMJ disorder is to blame, they may suggest home remedies such as massaging the jaw muscles or limiting your diet to soft foods, according to the CDA.
+If your dental professional suspects a TMJ disorder is to blame, they may suggest home remedies such as massaging the jaw muscles or limiting your diet to soft foods.
 If necessary, they may prescribe medications to help ease pain and inflammation in the jaw joint.
-Your dentist may even recommend a night guard or splint, which is a clear plastic device that fits over your teeth, to help your jaw muscles relax.
-Referrals to other medical specialists, such as physiotherapists or oral surgeons, if your TMJ disorder is severe.
+Your dental professional may even recommend a nightguard or splint, which is a clear plastic device that fits over your teeth to help your jaw muscles relax.
+They may even refer you to other medical specialists, such as physiotherapists or oral surgeons, if your TMJ disorder is severe.

-Orthodontic treatment may be required to correct malocclusion and its associated issues.
-Your dentist may recommend braces or other orthodontic appliances to adjust the positioning of your teeth.
-If overcrowding is part of the malocclusion problem, one or more teeth may need to be extracted to make room, as the NIH explains.
+In some cases, you may need orthodontic treatment to correct your malocclusion and its associated issues.
+Your dental professional may recommend braces or other orthodontic appliances to adjust the positioning of your teeth.
+If overcrowding is part of the malocclusion problem, one or more teeth may get extracted to make room in your mouth.
 In rare cases, a patient may need surgery to reshape their jaw.
 Dentists don't treat lip biting's psychological and developmental causes, so they may recommend seeing your family doctor or an appropriate specialist.
 Mental health providers who specialize in BFRB disorders are the most equipped to treat them.